 Though certainly not as physically demanding as real life racing, sims still require you to have control over your body.
 High quality products will take into account even the smallest change in pressure and angle, so your posture becomes key, as any small twitch may lead you to make mistakes.
 In this guide we will cover all the basics in order for you to have the best seating position for your driving performance.

-The first step in finding your driving position is adjusting the seat.
+The first step in finding your driving position is adjusting your racing seat (or cockpit!).
 Before we progress any further, make sure that your seat does not have wheels.
 With those kinds of seats you’ll constantly be moving around, making the process of finding the correct position not only useless, but also distracting you from the driving.
 Obviously the best possible choice is a dedicated race seat, but if you don’t have those available a simple fixed seat will do.

 Secondly, all the measurements we want to take are from the virtual floor.
 That means that you need to look at the heel plate of your pedals, and not the floor itself.
 So if your heel plate is 2 inches above the ground, all measurements should start at 2 inches above the ground.
 Needless to say that if you don’t have a heel plate then your physical floor and virtual floor are the same.